AliSoftware/alisoftware.github.io/_posts/2015-08-23-urls-and-pattern-matching.md

 ---

 Today's goal is to parse URLs like `http://mywebsite.org/customers/:cid/orders/:oid` so that we can determine it's a customer's order request and extract the order #`oid` and customer #`cid` from it.
-We're gonna try and do that in an elegant way, using pattern matching and variable binding.
+We'll try and do that in an elegant way, using pattern matching and variable binding.

 ## The idea